 Villager Nursery has deep and broad knowledge and experience relevant to High Sierra natives and adapted plants, soils, fertilizers, irrigation, gardening techniques, and much more.
-We are a retail nursery providing small-landscape and restorations from Truckee and the throughout the Northern Sierras.
-As avid botanists, naturalists and gardeners with degrees in the biological and horticultural sciences, we specialize in education, native ecosystems, extreme cold-hardy plants, unique and interesting “color”, as well as arts and gifts.
+We are a retail nursery providing small-landscape and restorations in Truckee and the throughout the Northern Sierras.
+As avid botanists, naturalists and gardeners with degrees in the biological and horticultural sciences, we specialize in education, native ecosystems, extreme cold-hardy plants, unique and interesting “color”, as well as durable arts and gifts.

 We’ve been experimenting in our own mountain gardens and landscapes and vicariously through thousands of our clients and friends since 1975

 We’re happy to admit that, at home, in the nursery and in our demonstration gardens, (through trials and tests) we’ve killed thousands of “hardy plants” so our clients won’t have to.
 We are constantly learning and then sharing what we’ve learned.

 Our local climate and conditions are unusual.
 Landscaping, gardening and restoration work here can be extraordinarily challenging.
 The owners’ strong scientific educational backgrounds and their many years of high Sierra experience give Villager Nursery a uniquely powerful ability to anticipate performance, problem-solve and provide an un-matched and necessary service to the entire region.

 Custom Planters and Hanging Baskets

 Phone Orders and Deliveries

 Design Review and Plant Suggestions

 We’re active in the community in environmental education.
 Our public service is extensive.
 We’ve worked with the school district, individual classes, community gardens and parks as well as garden clubs on many projects.
 We’ve been involved with the Truckee River Watershed, local Land Trusts and the Town of Truckee in many capacities as consultants, planners, crew leaders or laborers.